TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/formulas-intro.md

 ## Parentheses

-In some cases, the order in which a calculation is performed can affect the return value of the formula.
+There are cases where the order in which a calculation is performed affects the return value of the formula.

 To change the order of evaluation, enclose in parentheses the part of the formula to be calculated first.
 For example:

 ~~~ math
 1 + 2 * 3 = 7